-I did get Rupert to the park a couple of weeks ago.
-As a reward, I let him off his leash.
-(I know—naive.)
-He gave me a mischievous look, took his collar in his mouth, then sprinted round the corner and down the road.
-By the time I caught up he’d made it all the way home—back to his place of safety.
+One day, I finally got him to the park and let him off his leash as a reward.
+Naive.
+He gave me a mischievous look, took his collar in his mouth, then sprinted around the corner.
+By the time I caught up he’d made it all the way home – to his place of safety.

-He did as he said, ordering four bottles of red from the attendants.
-And the saddest part was watching his wife greet him enthusiastically on landing, then smelling his breath, then pushing him away.
-Drink had become his place of safety, but it wasn’t a safe place at all.
+He did as he said, downing three bottles of red wine during the flight, and the saddest part was watching his wife greet him with a big smile on landing, then smelling his breath, then pushing him away.
+Drink had become his place of safety, but it was no safe place at all.

-Things may be progressing with Rupert.
-I took him back to the park yesterday and let him off his leash.
+Well, things progressed with Rupert.
+I took him back to the park a few days later and let him off his leash.
 He didn’t run home this time, but followed me into a wide open field.
 And there he ran and barked and wriggled with excitement.